bangbay/wp-user-avatar/README.md

 * Upload your own Default Avatar in your Discussion settings.
 * Show the user's [gravatar.com](http://gravatar.com/) avatar or Default Avatar if the user doesn't have a WP User Avatar image.
 * Use the <code>[avatar]</code> shortcode in your posts.
 The shortcode will work with any theme, whether it has avatar support or not.
+* Allow Contribuors and Subscribers to upload their own avatars.

-This plugin uses the Media uploader introduced in WordPress 3.5, but is also backwards-compatible to WordPress 3.3.
+This plugin uses the Media uploader introduced in WordPress 3.5, but is also backwards-compatible to WordPress 3.4.
 It is also compatible with WordPress Multisite.